Curton/GoMatchingKernel/README.md

 * ask1PriceMux and bid1PriceMux: These sync.Mutex types are used to provide safe concurrent access to ask1Price and bid1Price respectively.

 ### SkipList
-* The skip list is used here to maintain the order book in a way that allows for efficient matching of orders.
+* Two skip list is used to maintain the order book in a way that allows for efficient matching of orders.

 ### priceBucket
 A priceBucket is represents a price level in the order book:
 * l: A list of orders at this price level.
-* Left: The total amount of the commodity left at this price level.
+* Left: The total amount of the orders left at this price level.

 ### orderBookItem
 An orderBookItem represents an item in the order book: